|

 focused on unearthing the underlying assumptions of these approaches, as well

-business proposal, continues to garner laurels and hardy recognition, as he
+for his green business proposal, continues to garner laurels and hardy

 community-oriented business and community organization.
 As reported in the last B&E Newsletter,